 Here’s the thing nobody tells you when you plant a mulberry tree: it doesn’t wait for you.
 Unlike apples or pears that hang on the branch for weeks, mulberries ripen fast and drop faster.
 The entire harvest window for a single tree can be as short as one to three weeks, and if you blink — or, say, travel for work — you miss it entirely.
 That’s exactly what happened to me that first June.

 What makes it trickier is that timing varies wildly depending on where you live, which variety you’re growing, and even what the weather’s been like that spring.
 A gardener in Georgia might be harvesting in May while someone in Michigan is still waiting until July.
+I get this question constantly from new growers: when are mulberries in season in my area?
+The honest answer is that it depends on your region, your specific variety, and the quirks of your local spring — which is exactly why a detailed regional calendar is so much more useful than a single blanket answer.
 This is exactly why having a regional mulberry harvest season calendar isn’t just nice to have — it’s essential.

 Your Mulberry Harvest Season Calendar: Week-by-Week by Region